malcom-neo/UR10/README.md

 2. eef code to follow camera pose message
 3. merge launch file, currently linking here and there for no reason
 4. failsafe for collision with box
+5. Rotate of orientation from marker to eef